dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2929: Life skills are essential alongside job training.
+### T2929: Job market skills are valuable for personal growth and societal contribution.

 |Support|
 |---|